 It is exciting how much the program has grown since its inception.
 And with that steady growth, the ultimate goal of making materials available to those who need them has never wavered.
-To maintain its outreach, Operation Sharing is in constant need of corporate donors due to the growing number of recipient agencies the program serves, at approximately 50 per year.

 To be a part of CAP’s ministry of “delivering hope,” let us know of a potential donor or to learn more about the program, please contact Jeff Burchett, Operation Sharing Director at 606-523-5799, email@example.com or P.O.
 Box 1390, Corbin, KY 40701.